Trig M Track: The best beginner hike in Canterbury

 There are plenty of tracks in Canterbury to choose from but I have to say if you’re looking for a beginner hike in Canterbury or just need something a bit easier, the Trig M track is one of the best.

-It has been a go-to hike for me for years and one I started on to help build my fitness for taller and longer tracks.
-Trig M is also a track I like to do in the wintertime depending on how much snow has fallen in the previous days.
-The face gets good sunlight so often it’s not too icey.
+It has been a go-to hike for me for years and one I started on to help build my fitness for longer and more challenging tracks.
+Trig M is also a track I like to do in the wintertime depending on how much snow has fallen in the previous days, as it gets good sunlight so it’s not too icey.

 Track options